(045) 894 538

 The Housing Adaptation Grant for People with a Disability can be paid to people in:

 You must satisfy the local authority that you will occupy the property as your normal place of residence when the works have been done.
-If you are a tenant, you must also get written approval from your landlord.

 Your application will be prioritised based on medical need.
 There are 3 priority levels:

-An occupational therapist’s (OT) assessment may be required.
-If privately sourced cost can be included in housing adaptation grant to the value of 200 euro.
+An occupational therapist’s (OT) assessment is required.
+If privately sourced cost can be included in housing adaptation grant to the value of €300.
 Otherwise Local Authority can appoint an occupational therapist to perform the assessment.

 The following is not taken into account when means tested